Universal Plug'n'Play and NAT-PMP on OpenWrt

 Thus, it is recommended to set up port forwarding manually whenever possible, and leave UPnP disabled.
 However, in some cases dynamic port forwarding is required and manual port forwarding becomes impractical, leaving the user with no other option than to enable UPnP.

-NAT-PMP is a protocol similar to UPnP, that is currently an IETF standard, and a number of Windows and Linux applications support it.
+NAT-PMP and its newer version PCP is a simpler binary protocol similar to UPnP, that is currently an IETF standard, and a number of Windows and Linux applications support it.
+It was originally developed by Apple for their routers but didn't received wide adoption.

 Important!
 CAUTION: mixing up WAN and LAN interfaces may introduce security risks!
 See also Incorrect implementation of NAT-PMP in multiple devices.